TKOaly/user-service/README.md

 ## Installation instructions

 1. Clone the repo

+(Optional: Run `nvm install` and `nvm use` to install the correct Node version.
+This requires Node Version Manager (NVM) to be installed)

 2. Run `yarn install`
 3. Copy `.env.example` to `.env` and set environment variables
 4. Run `yarn test` to run unit & API tests.
 Run `yarn browser-test` to run E2E tests.